Pediatric Pneumonia Workup

 Quantitative measurements of CRP, procalcitonin, cytokines (eg, interleukin [IL]-6), inter-alpha inhibitor proteins (IaIp),[30] and batteries of acute-phase reactants have been touted to be more specific but are limited by suboptimal positive predictive value.

-Lag time from infection to abnormal values are noted for inflammatory markers; thus, serial measurements are often necessary and do offer a high negative predictive value.
+Lag time from infection to abnormal values is noted for inflammatory markers.
+Hence, serial measurements are often necessary and do offer a high negative predictive value.
 However, although these tests may be useful in assessing the resolution of an inflammatory process, including infection, they are not sufficiently precise to establish a diagnosis without additional supporting information.
 Decisions about antimicrobial therapy should not be based on inflammatory markers alone.

 Polymerase Chain Reaction

 PCR is noninvasive, an advantage over lung aspirate or bronchoalveolar lavage (BAL) cultures.
-Similarly, C pneumoniae infection is diagnosed more readily with PCR than with culture; however, positive test results must correlate with acute symptoms to have any validity, because 2-5% of the population may be asymptomatically infected with C pneumoniae.
+Similarly, C pneumoniae infection is diagnosed more readily with PCR than by culture; However, positive test results must correlate with acute symptoms to have any validity, because 2-5% of the population may be asymptomatic when infected with C pneumoniae.

-PCR testing for TB is also widely available and is helpful in early identification of TB from other mycobacteria in acid-fast cultures.
+PCR testing for TB is also widely available and is helpful in the early identification of TB as distinguished from other mycobacteria in acid-fast cultures.

 Skin Testing